What is ImmuNet?

 I had an ImmuNet account, but I have not used ImmuNet and have forgotten my username and password.
 Is my account still active and do I need to re-enroll?

 Your account may need to be reactivated.
 You do not need to re-enroll.
-Contact the ImmuNet Help Desk to reactivate your account and provide your login information.
+Please contact ImmuNet Support here to reactivate your account and provide your login information.

 Is there a cost to use ImmuNet?

-No, ImmuNet is free to healthcare providers and schools.
+No, ImmuNet is free to authorized users.
 The only cost that may be incurred is associated with maintaining internet access, and implementing an interface in your Electronic Health Records (EHR) system for data exchange.

 Can more than one staff in our organization use the same username and password to sign in to ImmuNet?

-No, each user should have have his/her own username and password for security reasons.
-Not everyone in your organization may need access, only those who need to look up patient records, enter data, or order vaccines.
+No, each authorized user should have his/her own username and password for security reasons.
+Not everyone in your organization may need access.
+Access should be limited to those who need to look up patient records, enter data, or order vaccines.

 What do I do if I am having trouble accessing the ImmuNet system?

-Help Desk.
-It is available during regular business hours to address any problems you may be experiencing with ImmuNet.
-Moreover, this line will be available to receive your comments and suggestions as well.
+here.
+It is available during state business hours to address any problems you may be experiencing with ImmuNet.

 Is training available for providers?